How to Freeze Kale – 2 Easy Ways

 We are not huge raw kale eaters, but we love putting them in smoothies, soups, and eating Kale chips!

-It’s been about 2 weeks since I froze our kale and its about time to freeze some more!
-With the warm weather and tons of rain we have gotten, our plants of exploded!
+It’s been about 2 weeks since I froze our first bath and its about time to freeze some more!
+With the warm weather and tons of rain we have gotten, our plants of exploded and we have way too much in the garden!

 We have also froze some strawberries and service berries (aka saskatoon berries, juneberries, etc) and have many more freezings planned.